Danube Wine Challenge / International Wine Competition

 The Organizer reserves the right to announce additional prizes.

-The Organizer will issue and deliver to the laureates diplomas stating the name of the competition, date and place of its celebration, type of prize and category, identification of the producer/ participant and that of the awarded wine.
+The Organizer will generate and deliver the diplomas for laureates in an electronic form, stating the name of the competition, date and place of its celebration, type of prize and category, identification of the producer/ participant and that of the awarded wine.

 The Organizer will issue an edition of self-adhesive medals that Participants can order and purchase for awarded wines.